pingswept/me30-website/content/logistics/notes.md

 Seriously, go read some of the sensible pages on the site rather than this malformed dreck.
 {{< /hint >}}

+## Class 9: Arduino Connections & PWM for Motor Control

+Pins on Arduino can be switched high or low.
+Each pin controls one MOSFET or could use one pin for two MOSFETs in an H-bridge.

+Importance of connecting Arduino GND to ground loop.

+Pulse Width Modulation to control speed of motors.
+Ideally demo this using a signal generator.
+Digital vs analog signals.

+Exercise: Work on KiCAD - revisit this and come up with motor related exercise.

+## Class 8: Hidden Challenges of Project 2 & H-Bridge Debugging

+Challenge 1: Ampacity.
+What size traces to use and how to find out?

+Challenge 2: Making sure you have connectors on PCB to connect motor and Arduino to PCB (screw terminals, pin headers, wire loops, etc)

+H-bridge debugging.
+Testing individual MOSFETs.
+Using multimeter to check voltage at various points.

+Exercise: Continue working on H-bridge prototype.

 ## Class 7: Spinning in both directions: the H-bridge

 High-side vs. low-side drive.
 NPN and PNP.
 N-channel and P-channel.